 Northeast Credit Union Athletes of the Week - Cyphers & Whitehorn

 This week's athletes are putting Dartmouth back on the map after an absence of many years.
-Senior Mike Cyphers won the Pole Vault at the Heps championship, the first Dartmouth man to win since 1955.
+Senior Josh Cyphers won the Pole Vault at the Heps championship, the first Dartmouth man to win since 1955.
 Sophomore Kaitlin Whitehorn won both the 100m and the High Jump at Heps, becoming the first Ivy athlete ever to win both events in a career, leading the Big Green women to a second place finish.

 Their efforts are rewarded by being named the Northeast Credit Union Athletes of the Week.